In 2022, tuition for full-time students at University of Jamestown was $23,400 a year.

-University of Jamestown is a private, religious institution, so it has the same tuition for residents of North Dakota as it does for residents from other states.
+University of Jamestown is a private, religious institution, which means it has the same tuition for residents of North Dakota as it does for residents from other states.

 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at JC is $8,316 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,000.
+Room and board at JC is $8,650 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the JC's on-campus cafeterias and dining facilities.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $4,120.

 |Total Estimated Costs|